List of recurring The Simpsons characters: Sarah Wiggum

-Sarah Wiggum (née Kanneke, voiced by Pamela Hayden in most episodes, and Megan Mullally in "Uncut Femmes", "Poorhouse Rock", "Lisa the Boy Scout", "Iron Marge" and "Bart's Brain") is the gentle wife of Chief Wiggum and mother of Ralph Wiggum.
+Sarah Wiggum (née Kanneke, voiced by Pamela Hayden in most episodes, and Megan Mullally from 2021 onward) is the gentle wife of Chief Wiggum and mother of Ralph Wiggum.
 She first appeared in the fourth season episode "Duffless".
 Like Bernice Hibbert and Martha Quimby, she is a background character who appears most frequently in a nonspeaking role.
 However, in The Simpsons Game she only ever says "Clancy!", whether hit by or in Marge's mob.

 In the episode, "A Star Is Born Again", at the Jellyfish Dance, Clancy mentions she was more beautiful at that moment than the day he arrested her, to which she giggles in reply.
 He then mentions he only planted the crystal meth on her so she would "notice" him so he has an excuse to arrest her and fall in love with her, despite not doing the crystal meth, any drugs, or any crimes in general.
 Sarah (according to Clancy) is his "home force" and he lovingly calls her "Poppin' Fresh".

 In the episode "Grade School Confidential", she immediately dials the authorities to Clancy's command.
 Ralph apparently gets his appearance from her, as the two look very similar.
 According to "Eternal Moonshine of the Simpson Mind", Marge does not like Sarah at all and tried to keep her from Homer's cruise party.
-But in later episodes such as "The Great Wife Hope", and "The Devil Wears Nada", Sarah is seen with Marge in groups with other Springfield moms in outings or charity meetings, apparently making an effort to get to know her better.
+But in later episodes such as "The Great Wife Hope" and "The Devil Wears Nada", Sarah is seen with Marge in groups with other Springfield moms in outings or charity meetings, apparently making an effort to get to know her better.

 In the episode "Uncut Femmes", her only major role to date, she reveals her true self to Marge entirely different than what she was before, including flashbacks of how she and Clancy met, of which the story was heavily retconned from what was said previously.
 She was a professional criminal tasked with distracting Clancy, then a security guard, in the course of a heist gone wrong.
 In the present, she and Marge retrieve one of the stolen items from the heist and she eventually reveals her past to Clancy, who is intrigued by her history.

 In the episode "Poorhouse Rock" Sarah is seen again in her new retconned voice and personality, but is in the original character design in a guest appearance.
 In one of the unaired "storylines" leaked in the episode "Lisa the Boy Scout", Clancy confronts Sarah for cheating on him with Eddie the cop, who is revealed to be the actual father of Ralph.
 In this appearance, she acted like her old self when it comes to her mannerisms.